apostrophecms/apostrophe/README.md

 `req.pushData` and `req.pushGlobalData` are not as flexible as `req.pushCall` and `req.pushGlobalCall`.
 In many cases you'll want to use the latter.

 Keep in mind that all data passed via any of these mechanisms must be JSON-friendly.
 You cannot pass server-side function objects to browser-side code.
 That's just life in JavaScriptLand.

+## Cross-Module Includes in Nunjucks

+It is possible to include Nunjucks macros and template files from one module in a template that resides in another, or in a project-level page template, layout template, etc.

+Each module registers itself for this purpose.
+By convention, the name of a module for this purpose is the same as the name of the module, minus the "apostrophe-" prefix if any.
+The name is always-hyphenated, neverCamelCased.

+The syntax is:

+{% include "modulename:file.html" %}

+For example, the `apostrophe-schemas` module relies on this feature to allow you to include its macros for use in other modules:

+{% include "schemas:schemaMacros.html" %}

+If you are using `apostrophe-site` to structure a project (and you should be), project-level overrides of an Apostrophe module like this:

+lib/modules/apostrophe-blog/views/blogMacros.html

+Are automatically respected when you write:

+{% include "blog:blogMacros.html" %}

+In most cases you will not need the cross-module includes feature, but if you are creating a module that delivers a "mixin" intended to augment other modules without the need for subclassing its usefulness will immediately become clear.

 ## Apostrophe Command-Line Tasks